stelltec/aerlytix-website-v2/src/company/about-us.md

 ---
 title: "About Us"
 header: "About Us"
-summary: "We are on a mission to simplify the complexities of aviation finance."
+summary: "Our mission is to transform aviation finance with technology and analytics."
 ---

 <article class="pt-5 pb-5 mb-5">